-Parsing JSON is the process of converting a JSON string into a usable data structure, such as an object or array, in your programming language of choice.
-Most modern programming languages provide built-in libraries or functions for JSON parsing.
+Parsing JSON is the process of converting a JSON string into a usable data structure, such as an object or array, in your programming language.
+Here’s how to do it effectively:

 const jsonString = '{"name": "John", "age": 30}';